-During IAIA’s first decade (1962–1971), the Institute collected artwork that was coming out of the newly developed program to document the achievements of its students and faculty.
-These works were sent out as exhibits throughout the country as a way to promote the Institute’s mission.
-By the 1970s the Institute recognized a need to create a museum studies training program as well as a museum to house the school collection that was being stored throughout its campus in various buildings.
+During its first decade (1962–1971), IAIA collected artwork that was coming out of the newly-developed program to document the achievements of its students and faculty.
+These works were sent out as exhibits throughout the country as a way to promote IAIA’s mission.
+By the 1970s, IAIA recognized a need to create a museum studies training program as well as a museum to house the school collection that was being stored throughout its campus in various buildings.
 The collection was inventoried and catalogued and regular collection exhibits were created for the public.
-As the local community and visitors to the campus became aware of this collection, private collectors were inspired to make donations to the museum of cultural arts such as baskets, pottery and textiles.
+As the local community and visitors to the campus became aware of this collection, private collectors were inspired to make donations to the museum of cultural arts such as baskets, pottery, and textiles.
 These works were utilized for study by the students to help reinforce the cultural aesthetics that inform contemporary Native American art.

-A turning point occurred in the 90s when the governing board and the museum decided to assertively redefine the collection and its public face through the acquisition of the former Santa Fe federal building in downtown Santa Fe, providing a prominent and highly accessible venue.
-The renovated space allowed for expanded exhibits, programming and collections storage.
-By this time its holdings included works by earlier artists from the 1930s–1950s such as Pop Chalee, Harrison Begay and Andrew Tsinahjinnie.
-This comprehensive compilation of work could not compare to any other collection since other museum collections of Native American works were primarily based upon archaeological, regional or historic works.
-It was decided by the school and museum that what they had was not only unique but incredibly important to the canons of art history and Native art history.
+A turning point occurred in the 1990s when the governing board and the museum decided to assertively redefine the collection and its public face through the acquisition of the former Santa Fe federal building in downtown Santa Fe, providing a prominent and highly accessible venue.
+The renovated space allowed for expanded exhibits, programming, and collections storage.
+By this time its holdings included works by earlier artists from the 1930s–1950s such as Pop Chalee, Harrison Begay, and Andrew Tsinahjinnie.
+This comprehensive compilation of work could not compare to any other collection since other museum collections of Native American works were primarily based upon archaeological, regional, or historic works.
+It was decided by the school and museum that what they had was not only unique, but incredibly important to the canons of art history and Native art history.
 Therefore the collection from that point forward was called “The National Collection of Contemporary Native Art.”